ethereum/eth2.0-pm/eth2.0-implementers-calls/call_021.md

   1. States
   2. Blocks

-The State itself is easily randomized.
-It contains script traffic contents.
+The State itself isn't easily randomized.
 It has several validity assumptions.

 We are looking to make this extension of the State more intelligent so that you could make more progress in a chain test.